 kubectl apply -n kafka -f deployment/kafka-client.yaml kubectl wait -n kafka --for=condition=ready pod kafka-client --timeout=120s

-Next, create the topic which is used in this example (for example
+Create the topic used in this example (

 kubectl -n kafka exec -it kafka-client -- kafka-topics \ --zookeeper kafka-cp-zookeeper-headless:2181 \ --topic demo-topic \ --create \ --partitions 10 \ --replication-factor 3 \ --if-not-exists

-apiVersion: dapr.io/v1alpha1 kind: Component metadata: name: autoscaling-pubsub spec: type: pubsub.kafka metadata: - name: brokers value: kafka-cp-kafka.kafka.svc.cluster.local:9092 - name: authRequired value: "false" - name: consumerID value: autoscaling-subscriber
+apiVersion: dapr.io/v1alpha1 kind: Component metadata: name: autoscaling-pubsub spec: type: pubsub.kafka version: v1 metadata: - name: brokers value: kafka-cp-kafka.kafka.svc.cluster.local:9092 - name: authRequired value: "false" - name: consumerID value: autoscaling-subscriber

-The above YAML defines the pub/sub component that your application subscribes to, the
+The above YAML defines the pub/sub component that your application subscribes to and that you created earlier (

-demo-topic we created above.
-If you used the Kafka Helm install instructions above you can leave the
+If you used the Kafka Helm install instructions, you can leave the

-brokers value as is.
-Otherwise, change this to the connection string to your Kafka brokers.
+brokers value as-is.
+Otherwise, change this value to the connection string to your Kafka brokers.

 autoscaling-subscriber value set for

-consumerID which is used later to make sure that KEDA and your deployment use the same Kafka partition offset.
+consumerID.
+This value is used later to ensure that KEDA and your deployment use the same Kafka partition offset.